 Do I have to sell any assets?

-Could sequestration affect my job?
+Could this affect my job?